dandavison/etc/variant_classification.md

 ### Segregation likelihood ratio `LR_seg`

 The following is based on Peterson et al. (1998).

-TODO: Extend these notes to explain Myriad's pedigree segregation analysis paper (D. Thompson et al. 2003).
+See below for partial description of Myriad's pedigree segregation method (D. Thompson et al. 2003).

 The analysis depends on the study design (ascertainment of sequenced relatives).
 We first consider a design in which affected relatives are